Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Classes and Objects

-- A template (blueprint) for creating objects (the real thing) that we're going to showing in our app.
+- It is a basic unit of Object Oriented Programming and represents the real life entities.
+- A class can be defined as a template (blueprint) that describes the behavior/state that the object.
 - A class has two important things (i.e.) Properties and Methods.
 - Example: If we take a car color and numberOfSeats is properties and drive(), break() is Methods.
-- It is a basic unit of Object Oriented Programming and represents the real life entities.
+- Objects have states and behaviors.
 - For example, we can take a Car -> Car is an object.

 __Creating the Class__